vitalab/vitalab.github.io/deep-learning/_posts/2018-10-26-privacy-preserving-gan.md

 For example, given a model and a real subject's data, it might be possible to determine if this subject was part of the model's training set.

-**Solution**: Include a differential privacy contraint during training.
+**Solution**: Include a differential privacy constraint during training.

 > Differential privacy : Define strong guarantees on the likelihood that a subject could be identified as a member of the trial.
 > Informally, differential privacy requires that no subject in the study has a significant influence on the information released by the algorithm.